threefoldfoundation/tft/bsc/development.md

 ### 2: Compile the token contract

-Select `tokenV0.sol` and switch to the 2nd tab in left Menu.
+Select `tokenV1.sol` and switch to the 2nd tab in left Menu.
 Execute `compile` action.

+**Remark:** Solidity version 0.8.20 introduces the PUSH0(0x5f) opcode which is only supported on ETH mainnet and not on any other chains.
+Use version 0.8.19 or target the `paris` evm.

 ### 3: Deploy token contract

 If you compiled the token contract, select the 3th tab in left Menu and select following:

 - Use `Injected WEB3` if using metamask
-- In the contract dropdown, select `TFT - tokenV0.sol`
+- In the contract dropdown, select `TFT - tokenV1.sol`
 - Click `deploy`
 - Execute transaction on metamask